donn/RRAD/JSON.md

 # Message
 ## Using library: nlohmann::json

-## Assumptions
-* Request port is 9000 for peers.
-    * ADS Request port is 10000 (for now).
-* ADS IP is provided with the terminal invocation.
-It will default to a yet unspecified value otherwise.
-    * For bonus, we can have some fun with a heartbeat-based ADS discovery.

 ## Class structure in C++
 All classes representing objects for use over the network should inherit from a superobject named `RemoteObject`.
 This doesn't maintain anything except mandate a virtual method.